Mortar & Pestle Mortar & Pestle - & Grinding Stones

 Thai Green Granite Mortar

-So then, why in the world did these reviewers select as "Number 1" this 11 pound green granite Thai monster mortar with its massive 3 pound pestle?
-Could it be just because it was the only one that worked?
-Others were found less effective, but "innovative" and "gourmet" models performed particularly poorly.
+So then, why in the world did these wimpy reviewers select as "Number 1" this 11 pound green granite Thai monster mortar with its massive 3 pound pestle?
+Could it be just because it was the only one in their test suite that worked?
+Others were found much less effective, but "innovative" and "gourmet" models performed particularly poorly.

 Fortunately, I already had a Thai mortar, having come to the same conclusion years ahead of them.
 The bowl is 5-1/2 inches inside and 4 inches deep, holding 6 cups (1-1/2 quarts).